 Broadly, my graduate work focuses on understanding hybridization - the process of interbreeding between genetically distinct taxa - in the wild.
 I am particularly interested in (i) what maintains taxonomic integrity in the face of gene flow, including genetic, behavioral, and ecological barriers, and (ii) the possible costs and benefits to hybridization.

-To answer these questions, I primarily focus on a population of wild baboons in the Amboseli region of southern Kenya that has been studied continuously by the Amboseli Baboon Research Project for almost 50 (!) years.
+To answer these questions, I primarily focus on a population of wild baboons in the Amboseli region of southern Kenya that has been studied continuously by the Amboseli Baboon Research Project for 50 (!) years.
 Amboseli lies in a hybrid zone between the yellow baboon (Papio cynocephalus) and the anubis baboon (P. anubis, also known as the olive baboon).
 This population, while primarily composed of yellow baboon genetic ancestry, has experienced historic and ongoing admixture with anubis baboons.
 I am analyzing long-term behavioral, demographic, and ecological data in combination with newly generated genomic data and cutting-edge genomic methods and analysis.

 Questions?
 Comments?
 Interested in chatting?
 Feel free to reach out to me via email or Twitter using the icons below!